Aranya Agricultural Alternatives

 In addition to regular plenary sessions with the whole course, most of the classes will take place in smaller groups of a maximum of 30 participants, divided into thematic batches.
 This will give the participants the benefit of working in smaller groups while still getting to interact with a large number of people from different backgrounds.

-NEW OPPORTUNITY: We are now making a limited number of places on the thematic streams available as a one-week advanced permaculture course.
-More details on this including dates & rates are coming up soon - if you are interested in the meantime, please get in touch with Emma at register.ipcpdc2017 [at] gmail [dot] com.
+NEW OPPORTUNITY: We are now making a limited number of places on the thematic streams available as a one-week advanced permaculture design training.
+More details on this including dates & rates are available here.

 This course is a learning opportunity for anyone with a keen interest in designing regenerative systems.
 Prior experience in permaculture is not required.
 If you do have some knowledge and experience in permaculture, sustainable farming or related areas, this course will be a great opportunity for deepening that knowledge and adding to it the skill of thinking from a designer’s point of view.
 With its comprehensive curriculum, this PDC will give you a great toolkit for making sure you don’t miss any important aspects of a system that you’re designing.
 The course will be conducted in English, and participants need a functional level of English in order to follow and contribute to classes, clarify doubts, collaborate in groups and present their group design project.